Quick Picks

 8-criteria methodology · Real testing · No pay-for-rank

 We created real accounts on both Notion and Obsidian, ran real workflows, and verified pricing from each vendor's website in 2026.
-We consulted domain experts in knowledge management & databases before publishing.
+We consulted domain experts in note-taking before publishing.
 No vendor saw this review before it went live.
 No one paid for placement.
 Full methodology →

 Why Your Note-Taking App Choice Matters in 2026